tasket/wyng-util-qubes/README.md

 ### __wyng-util-qubes__

-A wrapper for [Wyng](https://github.com/tasket/wyng-backup) backup system that saves and restores both data and settings for Qubes VMs.
+A wrapper for the [Wyng](https://github.com/tasket/wyng-backup) backup system that saves and restores both data and settings for Qubes VMs.

 ### Requirements

-* Qubes OS 4.1 in a thin-LVM configuration
+* Qubes OS 4.2 in a thin-LVM configuration
 * wyng-backup v0.8beta